-Staghorn ferns are large epiphytic evergreens in zones 9-12.
+Staghorn ferns are large epiphytic evergreens in zones 9 to 12.
 In their natural environment, they grow on large trees and absorb moisture and nutrients from the air.
-When staghorn ferns reach maturity, they can weigh up to 300 lbs.
+When staghorn ferns reach maturity, they can weigh up to 300 pounds (136 kg.).
 During storms, these heavy plants can fall out of their tree hosts.
 Some nurseries in Florida actually specialize in saving these fallen ferns or collect them to propagate smaller plants from them.
 Whether attempting to save a fallen staghorn fern or supporting a store bought one, hanging a staghorn fern with chains may be the best option.

 Staghorn Fern Chain Support